 Schools in which the parents or guardians of 30 students or more per school or the parents or guardians of 20 students or more in any grade request a language acquisition program that is designed to provide language instruction shall be required to offer such a program to the extent possible (20 U.S.C.
-Section 6312[e][3][A][viiii][III]); EC Section 310[a]).
+Section 6312[e][3][A][viii][III]); EC Section 310[a]).
 Parents or guardians may provide input regarding language acquisition programs during the development of the Local Control and Accountability Plan (EC Section 52062).
-If interested in a different program from those listed above, please contact Brenda Aguirre-Hassan at Brenda.Aguirre-Hassan@omsd.net to ask about the process.
+If interested in a different program from those listed above, please contact please contact Cristina Espinoza at Cristina.
+Espinoza@omsd.net to ask about the process.